codenamewei/nlp-playground/docs/keywords.md

 - BLEU (Bilingual Evaluation Understudy) Score
   - The BLEU score provides an overall assessment of model quality
   - In translation, indicates how similar the candidate text is to the reference texts, with values closer to **one** representing more similar texts.
+- GLUE Benchmark
+  - An academic benchmark that is used to measure the performance of ML models across 10 different text classification tasks.

 ## Use Cases